Growing Food for People in Need

 As one of Food Bank for Westchester’s five Food Growing Program farm sites, Westchester Land Trust's half-acre Sugar Hill Farm headquarters supplies much needed fresh produce to area food pantries and soup kitchens.

-In 2016, our Sugar Hill Farm harvest totaled nearly 2,670 pounds of vegetables - or the equivalent of 12,902 servings.
+In 2017, our Sugar Hill Farm harvest totaled nearly 1,522 pounds of fresh fruits and vegetables - or the equivalent of 6,248 servings.
 It's no secret that volunteers are an essential part of the program's success.
 From planting seedlings in the spring to weeding, tending, and harvesting crops all summer and into the fall, our volunteers make it happen and we have hands-on jobs for all ages!

 WLT offers twice-monthly volunteer gatherings from April through October - visit our calendar page for details.
 The bulk of our farm work is accomplished through these work days.
 We strive to recruit a diverse range of individuals and families to volunteer with us and welcome all ages and abilities to connect with each other, the environment, and their food, through exploration at Sugar Hill Farm.
 Sign up to learn about sustainable agriculture and make a tangible impact on hunger in our community.